Medically Reviewed By: Aaron Horn, LMFT, MA

 What type of doctor is a therapist?

 A therapist, unlike a psychiatrist, is not a medical doctor.
 A therapist is a mental health care provider who helps people with mental and emotional problems or mental health care concerns, relationship problems, family dynamics, stress, trauma, emotional processing, grief, loss, and more.
+They may treat mental health disorders, assist couples in working through problems, help with life stressors, aid people going through grief, or something else.
 Each therapist will have a different background and specialty.
 Looking at a therapist's profile online or asking questions to see what population they work with, what modality they offer, and so on, is highly recommended.

 Mental health and physical health are interconnected, and it's essential to take care of both.
 If you want your information from therapy, counseling, or psychiatry released to a primary care doctor, you will have to sign a release of information (ROI).